SD card: MBR and FAT

-Any recent version of the above can format SD cards using the UDF file system.

-Additionally, as with live USB flash drives, an SD card can have an operating system installed on it.
-Computers that can boot from an SD card (either using a USB adapter or inserted into the computer's flash media reader) instead of the hard disk drive may thereby be able to recover from a corrupted hard disk drive.
-Such an SD card can be write-locked to preserve the system's integrity.

-The SD Standard allows usage of only the above-mentioned Microsoft FAT file systems and any card produced in the market shall be preloaded with the related standard file system upon its delivery to the market.
-If any application or user re-formats the card with a non-standard file system the proper operation of the card, including interoperability, cannot be assured.

 Risks of reformatting

 Reformatting an SD card with a different file system, or even with the same one, may make the card slower, or shorten its lifespan.
 Some cards use wear leveling, in which frequently modified blocks are mapped to different portions of memory at different times, and some wear-leveling algorithms are designed for the access patterns typical of FAT12, FAT16 or FAT32.
 In addition, the preformatted file system may use a cluster size that matches the erase region of the physical memory on the card; reformatting may change the cluster size and make writes less efficient.
-The SD Association provides freely-downloadable SD Formatter software to overcome these problems for Windows and Mac OS X.
+The SD Association provides freely downloadable SD Formatter software to overcome these problems for Windows and Mac OS X.

 SD/SDHC/SDXC memory cards have a "Protected Area" on the card for the SD standard's security function.
 Neither standard formatters nor the SD Association formatter will erase it.
 The SD Association suggests that devices or software which use the SD security function may format it.